kerimdzhanov/dotenv-flow/README.md

 require('dotenv-flow').config();
 ```

-This will read environment variables from the `.env` file allowing them to be overwritten locally in the `.env.local` file.

-When running, your `process.env` will have keys and values you've defined in your `.env*` files.
+After this, you can access all the environment variables you have defined in your `.env*` files through `process.env.*`.

-Additionally, if the `NODE_ENV` environment variable is set, then `.env.${NODE_ENV}` and the appropriate `.env.${NODE_ENV}.local` files are also be loaded.

-For example, let's suppose that you have the following `.env.*` files in your project:
+For example, let's suppose that you have the following `.env*` files in your project:

 ```sh
 # .env